nathangoncalvesleon/Challenge/README.md

 The first challenge was completed, but when listing the users who are most in the movies, I couldn't filter, so it's returning all users from the movies, the rest is normal.

-To start, just open Test.class(You need some IDE(Eclipse) to run the class.)
+To start, just open Test.java(You need some IDE(Eclipse) to run the class.)

 The third challenge has been completed.